List of species and races in the Marvel Cinematic Universe: Sovereign

-The Sovereign, appearing in Guardians of the Galaxy Vol. 2, are a golden-skinned humanoid race that has advanced through genetic engineering and live on the amalgamation of planets of the same name, later revealed to be creations of the High Evolutionary.
+The Sovereign are a golden-skinned humanoid race that has advanced through genetic engineering and live on the amalgamation of planets of the same name, later revealed to be creations of the High Evolutionary.
 They are led by Ayesha, the Golden High Priestess.
-In a post-credits scene in, Ayesha oversees the birth of the latest member of the race—Adam Warlock, who she intends to use as a weapon against the Guardians.
+She later oversees the birth of the latest member of the race—Adam Warlock, who she intends to use as a weapon against the Guardians.

-They appear in the films Guardians of the Galaxy Vol. 2, Guardians of the Galaxy Vol. 3, and the Disney+ series What If...?.
+As of 2026, the Sovereign have appeared in three projects: the films Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3; and the Disney+ animated series What If...?.